kdkaushikdalvi/Quizzes-React-Native/README.md

 # Quizzes #
-Quizzes is game app for multiple choice questions and winner gets grdes and points.
+Quizzes is game app for multiple choice questions and winner gets rewards and points.

 ### React Native Version ###